Anuoluwapo25/NeuroWealth/README.md

 ## 🙏 Acknowledgments

-- Somnia blockchain team for providing the infrastructure
+- Base blockchain team for providing the infrastructure
 - OpenZeppelin for security standards
 - The DeFi community for inspiration and collaboration

 ---

-**Ready to maximize your STT returns?**
+**Ready to maximize your USDC returns?**

 [🚀 Start Earning Now](/deposit) | [📊 View Dashboard](/dashboard) | [📖 Read Docs](/docs)

-*Built with ❤️ on Somnia blockchain*
+*Built with ❤️ on Base blockchain*